The unstable formula theorem revisited via algorithms: Introduction

 In more detail, certain aspects of Shelah's equivalence are combinatorial, involving existence of half-graphs and trees.
 These combinatorial aspects played a key role in \cite{ABLMM}, see \S \ref{s:motiv} below.
 These aspects have also been central to earlier work in model theory and combinatorics, starting with the stable regularity lemma of Malliaris-Shelah \cite{MiSh:978}.
 But there is much more to the unstable formula theorem, which may seem a priori untranslatable (such as counting types which only detects stability once the sets become infinite, in some sense dense, see \S \ref{s:revisited}).
 In writing this paper, we have felt it is a challenge to our understanding to ask whether the full constellation of structural information it describes remains meaningful in the algorithmic world.

 To this end, we prove three theorems, each of which involves a different kind of work.
-First we state and prove a new characterization of Littlestone classes in the language of learning by leveraging a model-theoretic sense of what is missing in the current equivalence: this is Theorem \ref{t:stablepec}.
-Then we lay out what we believe are the right statistical analogues of definability of types in stable classes in section \ref{s:frequent}, leading to Theorem \ref{t:equivalence} on approximations; a certain answer to `what is the probabilistic power of stability beyond that of finite VC dimension' is given there.
+First we state and prove a new characterization of Littlestone classes in the language of learning by leveraging a model-theoretic sense of what is missing in existing models: this is Theorem \ref{t:stablepec}.
+As a corollary, we obtain that Littlestone classes have frequent short definitions, \ref{t:discussion}.
+Next, as motivated at the end of \S \ref{s:frequent1} and the beginning of \S \ref{s:frequent}, we lay out what we believe are the right statistical analogues of definability of types in stable classes in section \ref{s:frequent}, leading to Theorem \ref{t:equivalence} on approximations; a certain answer to `what is the probabilistic power of stability beyond that of finite VC dimension' is given there.
 Finally, we arrive to Theorem \ref{t:unstable}, the ``Algorithmic'' Unstable Formula Theorem, which also draws on a wide range of recent work.

 Each of these are motivated and discussed at length in the sections below, and written to be accessible to mathematicians in logic, computer science and combinatorics.

 \br